AimeeAyat/ATML-PA5/README.md

 - Task_1_LLM_Decoding_Strategy_Analysis/IMPLEMENTATION_SUMMARY.md — long-form implementation notes and analysis
 - Task_2_LLM_ALIGNMENT/eval_alignment_pathologies.py — alignment checks & logging

-## Try asking
-- "How do I change the model used for decoding experiments in Task_1?"
-- "Where are the evaluation results and JSON output from Task_1 saved?"
-- "Can you show the METHOD section inside IMPLEMENTATION_SUMMARY.md for Task_1?"

 ## Contact / Author
 Repository owner: rabiaaslam92